-11.3.11 Action Plan to address matters raised by the Auditor General of South Africa during the 2017/18 financial year audit monitored on a monthly basis by management, the AGSA as well as the Free State Provincial Treasury.
+11.3.11 Action Plan to address matters raised by the Auditor General of South Africa during the 2018/19 financial year audit

-Below are a brief summary of the key findings raised by the AGSA during their performance of the 2017/18 financial year end audit.
-For each of the key findings corrective measures to address and clear this finding has been identified and are
+Below, find a brief summary of the key findings raised by the AGSA during their performance of the 2018/19 financial year end audit.
+For each of the key findings corrective measures to address and clear this finding has been identified and are monitored on a monthly basis by management, the AGSA as well as the Free State Provincial Treasury.